LERCAutomation/DataSelector-UserGuide/execute/execute.rst

    \newpage

 .. index::
-	single: Search results
+	single: Output results

-Search results
+Output results
 ==============

+When the selection is finished the output GIS layer or text file will be saved with the name, and in the folder, specified by the user before the process started.
+If the output is in a GIS format native to the GIS application (.tab files for MapInfo or .shp files for ArcGIS)

-When the search is finished, any exported data tables, saved GIS layers, the buffer GIS layer, and the log file are all saved in the 'GISFolder' specified in the XML document.
+and the log file are all saved in the 'GISFolder' specified in the XML document.
 Any saved GIS layers resulting from the search are also added to the map interface (if requested).

 .. note::
 	Only results for those layers for which features were found within the search radius are saved and added to the map.